gopinath0332-del/zerodha-alog/Documentation/DONCHIAN_STRATEGY_GUIDE.md

 ## Overview

-The Donchian Channel Strategy has been integrated into the Modern Trading Terminal alongside the RSI monitoring system.
+The Donchian Channel Strategy has been integrated into the Enhanced CLI.
 It provides automated detection of trend reversals and price breakouts using the Donchian Channel technical indicator.

 ## What are Donchian Channels?

 Donchian Channels consist of three lines plotted on a price chart:

 - **Upper Band**: The highest price a security reached over a specific lookback period (default: 20 periods)
 - **Lower Band**: The lowest price a security reached over a specific lookback period (default: 10 periods)
 - **Middle Band**: The average of the upper and lower bands

 The strategy identifies trading opportunities when the price breaks beyond these bands, signaling potential trend reversals or continuation.